What is an FUE hair transplant?

-The difference between FUE and FUT is that during FUT the surgeon removes an entire strip of donor skin from the back of the head and extracts the hair follicles from this strip.
+The difference between FUE and FUT is that during follicular unit transplantation (FUT) the surgeon removes an entire strip of donor skin from the back of the head and extracts the hair follicles from this strip.
 However, in FUE, the individual follicles are taken directly from the scalp.

 During FUE, groups of between one and four hairs are individually extracted from the scalp and transplanted to the new area of the scalp, trying to mimic the pattern of the hair that used to grow there.
 This leaves little to no noticeable scarring on the scalp.

 When it comes to recovery time, there is also a noticeable difference between FUE and FUT.
-In FUE hair transplants, there is minimal bleeding, and recovery is usually complete within seven days.
+In FUE hair transplants, there is minimal bleeding, and recovery is usually complete within seven days with almost no side effects.
 However, during FUT, as an entire strip of the scalp has been excised, it often takes weeks for the scars to heal over.

-The results of FUE hair transplants far outweigh the results of FUT hair transplants, leaving a high-quality, natural finish to the hair.
+The FUE hair transplant results far outweigh the results of FUT hair transplants, leaving a high-quality, natural finish to the hair.

 Is FUE right for me?

-It can be hard to know if FUE is right for you, or even if you are a good candidate for FUE hair transplantation.
-One of the things that you need for FUE is a healthy hair growth at the back and sides of the head, in order to serve as a donor area for follicles to be harvested from.
-Other factors, such as hair colour, texture and waviness or curliness may also affect the cosmetic result.
+It can be hard to know if an FUE hair transplant is right for you, or even if you are a good candidate for FUE hair transplantation.
+One of the things that you need is healthy hair growth at the back and sides of the head, to serve as a donor area for follicles to be harvested from.
+Other factors, such as hair colour, texture and waviness or curliness, may also affect the cosmetic result.

-The quickest way to find out if FUE is right for you is to book a consultation.
-We can easily help you with any questions, and determine whether or not you would be a good candidate for FUE.
+The quickest way to find out if FUE is right for you is to book a consultation at our hair transplant clinic in London.
+We can help you with any questions and determine whether or not you would be a good candidate for FUE.

 Does FUE hurt?

-FUE is a minimally invasive surgical procedure that is administered under local anaesthetic, pain is minimised and most patients do not feel anything at all.
-You will be conscious for the entire time that the procedure is administered.
+FUE is a minimally invasive hair surgery procedure that is administered under local anaesthetic, pain is minimised, and most patients do not feel anything at all.
+You will be conscious for the entire time that the hair transplant procedure is administered.

 There will be some mild discomfort during the recovery process, but this only lasts around seven days.
-The risk of complications as a result of FUE is also extremely low.
+The risk of complications because of FUE is also extremely low.

 The results of an FUE hair transplant

-FUE is widely known to be the best hair transplant technique currently around.
-What makes FUE so remarkable is the way hairs are implanted: experienced specialists carefully map your hair growth before implantation so they know where and on what angle to place each follicle.
+FUE treatments are widely known as one of the best hair transplant techniques.
+What makes FUE so remarkable is the way hairs are implanted.
+Experienced specialists carefully map your hair growth before implantation, so they know where and on what angle to place each follicle.

-It’s an exacting process that takes a lot of experience and expertise, but we believe the result is worth it: with a successful FUE transplant, donor hair grows, moves and feels the way it used to.
+It is an exacting process that takes a lot of experience and expertise.
+Still, we believe the result is worth it.
+With a successful FUE transplant, donor hair grows, moves, and feels the way it used to.
 This is the highest-quality hair transplant available.